 Prograf blood levels can be affected by other medicines you take, and blood levels of other medicines can be affected by using Prograf which may require interruption, an increase or a decrease in Prograf dose.
-In particular, you should tell your doctor if you are taking or have recently taken medicines with active substances like:
+Some patients have experienced increases in tacrolimus blood levels while taking other medicines.
+This could lead to serious side effects, such as kidney problems, nervous system problems, and heart rhythm disturbances (see section 4).